MFaizan18/HedgeGPT/README.md

 Thus, the uniform noise directly injects variability into the off‑policy experience, which the RL algorithm uses to learn a robust Q‑function without knowing true transition probabilities.

+## 5.12) Quadratic Q‑Function Expansion

+What it is:
+A representation of the optimal action‑value function Qt∗(Xt,at) as a quadratic form in the hedge at, using the same spline basis {𝐹𝑗(𝑋)} from the DP solution.
+Concretely:

 ----------------